kyma-incubator/hack-showcase/docs/slack-connector/installation.md

 ## Overview

 The Slack Connector is a component which allows interaction with Slack API from inside of Kyma environment.
-The simplest way to install Slack Connector in Kyma is to install it as Add-On.
+The simplest way to install Slack Connector in Kyma is to install it as an Add-On.

-## Installation in Kyma as Add-On
+## Installation in Kyma as an Add-On

 ### Prerequisites

 - Slack Bot with desired privileges installed to destination workspace.
 Tutorial provided by Slack on how to setup an application can be found [here](https://api.slack.com/bot-users#getting-started).
-  - Slack Bot Token (only if you want to send messages to Slack Web API).
-  - Slack Signed Secret (only if you want to receive events to Slack Event API).
 - Access to Kyma Console.

-> **OPTIONAL:** If you want to install default application proceed these steps, but pay attention to the fact that provided application has **full permissions** in workspace.
+> **OPTIONAL:** Install default application following these steps, but pay attention to the fact that it has **full permissions** in workspace.
 >
 > 1. Go to the [authentication page](https://auth-slack.herokuapp.com/).
-Click **Add to Slack** what will redirect you to another page.
+Click **Add to Slack** button which redirects you to another page.
 Select your desired workspace and click **Allow**.
 >       - **NOTE:** If the link does not work see [this tutorial](https://api.slack.com/docs/oauth#flow) in the Slack API documentation to create your own application.
-> 2. Copy the authentication token and/or slack signed secret.
+> 2. Copy the Bot Authentication Token and/or Slack Signing Secret.
 You will need it later in the installation process.

 ### Steps